[ Home | Download | Readme | Status | Bugs | Sample graphics | Sample data | Tutorial | Book | Manual | Citation ]

 The simplest approach is to consider a marker (preferably one with complete genotype data) near the position of interest, and perform a genome scan with that marker as first an additive and then an interactive covariate.
 The difference between the two sets of LOD scores concern evidence for interaction with the marker position.

-relative to a specific position.
-See the following code, for
+multiple imputaton.
+See the following code, for interactions

 hyper data.